StarpTech/bootme/packages/bootme-json-runner/README.md

 # bootme-json-runner

-Tool to use JSON or Javascript as pipeline definition
+Tool to use JSON or Javascript as pipeline definition.

 ## Usage